Aetherinox/obsidian-gistr/README.md

 <br />

-As of `v1.1.0`, this plugin now supports the ability to override a theme with OpenGist.
-No matter what theme you have selected in your Obsidian plugin settings; you can set a specific gist to use any of the themes available by appending `#themename` to the end of your gist url.
+To force a specific theme, append `&themename` at the end of the url

 <br />